Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Method

 where $\phi^{\text{all-flavor}}_{\nu+\bar{\nu}}$ is the model-predicted all-flavor neutrino flux and $\mathcal{E}^{\text{all-flavor}}_d$ is the sky-averaged, all-flavor detector exposure corresponding to dataset $d$.
 Both quantities are averaged between neutrinos and anti-neutrinos.
 The integration is carried over the energy range of the dataset $[E_{\text{max}, d}, {E_{\text{min}, d}}]$, and the result is multiplied by $1/3$ to return the expected number of events from a single neutrino flavor.
 The detector exposures of Auger, IceCube, and KM3NeT/ARCA used to calculate Equation~\ref{deviance_nu} were obtained from \citet{auger_fp_constr_aeff}, \citet{IC_UL2025}, and \citet{km3_landscape_companion}, respectively.

-For the neutrino flux below ${\sim\,} 5 \,\mathrm{PeV}$ from IceCube's high-energy event samples, the IGRB flux, and Auger's upper limits on the UHE gamma-ray flux, we use a one-sided Gaussian likelihood deviance that contributes only when the predicted flux exceeds the observed flux, thereby acting as a penalty term which we denote by $D_{\text{penalty}}$.
+For the neutrino flux below ${\sim\,} 5 \,\mathrm{PeV}$ from IceCube's high-energy event samples, the IGRB flux, and Auger's upper limits on the UHE gamma-ray flux, we use a one-sided Gaussian likelihood deviance that contributes only for energy bins where the predicted flux exceeds the average value of the observed flux, thereby acting as a penalty term which we denote by $D_{\text{penalty}}$.
 The total deviance for the minimization then becomes $D = D_{\text{CR}} + D_{\text{UHE }\nu} +D_{\text{penalty}}$.